bradleyboehmke/bradleyboehmke/tutorials/list.md

 <br>

 <P CLASS="footnote" style="line-height:0.75">
 <sup id="fn1">1.
-Its also important to understand the difference between simplifying and preserving subsetting.  **Simplifying** subsets returns the simplest possible data structure that can represent the output. **Preserving** subsets keeps the structure of the output the same as the input.
-See Hadley Wickham's section on [Simplifying vs. Preserving Subsetting](http://adv-r.had.co.nz/Subsetting.html#subsetting-operators) to learn more.<a href="#ref1" title="Jump back to footnote 1 in the text.">"&#8617;"</a><sup>
+Its also important to understand the difference between simplifying and preserving subsetting.  <b>Simplifying</b> subsets returns the simplest possible data structure that can represent the output. <b>Preserving</b> subsets keeps the structure of the output the same as the input.
+See Hadley Wickham's section on <a href="http://adv-r.had.co.nz/Subsetting.html#subsetting-operators">Simplifying vs. Preserving Subsetting</a> to learn more.<a href="#ref1" title="Jump back to footnote 1 in the text.">"&#8617;"</a><sup>
 </P>